Kamona-WD/tailwindcss-perspective/README.md

 ## Installation

-> Note that @kamona/tailwindcss-perspective works only in `jit` mode.
+> ⚠️ Note that @kamona/tailwindcss-perspective works only in `jit` mode and not compatible with `tailwindcss v3` yet

 Install the plugin from npm: